Academic & Professional Experience

 July 2024 – Present

-• Assigned to the Disease Outbreak Control Division, Hawaii State Department of Health, Honolulu, HI
+Hawai’igned to the Disease Outbreak Control Division, Hawai‘i State Department of Health, Honolulu, HI

 Department of Environmental and Occupational Health Sciences, Seattle, WA